 - Decreased verbal IQ

-It’s important to understand when it comes to marijuana and the adolescent brain the effects can be long-lasting and cause significant issues down the road.
+It’s important to understand when it comes to marijuana and adolescent brain development; the effects can be long-lasting and cause significant issues down the road.
 As the brain is still developing, the changes that occur from weed use can detrimentally impact its ability to develop properly.

 One of the biggest concerns with this is the adolescent brain’s reward circuit.
-Studies indicate that when this reward circuit is hijacked by early drug use including marijuana, youth are more vulnerable to becoming addicted to drugs.
-In addition, when tolerance begins at a younger age, the user may seek out other, more dangerous drugs to get that same initial high that has become elusive.
+Studies indicate that when this reward circuit is hijacked by early drug use, including marijuana, youth are more vulnerable to becoming addicted to recreational drugs.
+In addition, when tolerance begins at a younger age, the user may seek out other, more dangerous illicit drugs to get that same initial high that has become elusive.
 It’s vital to understand that the teen brain can become more quickly addicted to marijuana than the adult or even college-aged brain.

 There is no conclusive evidence on what the specific effects of smoking marijuana are in youth or in adulthood.
 As mentioned, the short-term effects vary by strain to strain and also person to person.
 One thing is certain, consuming weed or any drug at an earlier age before the brain has fully developed can hurt the youth of our nation.
 It’s imperative to educate youth about these long-term and possibly permanent effects of smoking weed on the teen and adolescent brain.